slsu0424/slsu0424.github.io/_pages/resources.md

 <div class="row justify-content-between">
 <div class="col-md-8 pr-5">

-<p>his is a curated list of sites across the healthcare and technology fields.</p>
+<p>This is a curated list of sites across the healthcare and technology fields.</p>

 <p>
 <b>Healthcare</b>